OtherBrian/2020-fda/README.md

 This repository contains the following three files:
 * README.md - this file you are currently reading.
-* FDA-Tasks.ipynb - A Jupyter Notebook outling the 4 tasks for this semester, alongside my answers to each.
+* FDA-Tasks.ipynb - A Jupyter Notebook outlining the 4 tasks for this semester, alongside my solutions to each, followed by detailed notes on my approach to each problem.
 * .gitignore

 ## How to use FDA-Tasks.ipynb